 The people of Argos are the ones who invoked Hades wrath by desecrating the statue of Zeus.
 Persus' family was just in the wrong place at the wrong time.
 Shouldn't he be more pissed at them, than trying to help them?

-This is Hades, the most malevolent of the gods featured in the movie.
+This is Hades, depicted as the most malevolent of the gods in the movie.
 As he said, he regards humans as the dust beneath his fingernails.
 "Oh, there are some more humans over there in that boat." is like "More cockroaches to squash."
 Unlike the other gods, Hades doesn't need to have considerations for the feelings of mortals.
 He alone doesn't need their love.
 All they have to do is feed him their death and fear.